Updated on July 4, 2023

 What is IPAM?

 Internet Protocol address management (IPAM) refers to a method of tracking and adjusting the information associated with a network's Internet Protocol (IP) address space.
-IPAM simplifies and automates the administration of many tasks involved in IP space management, including writing DNS records and configuring DHCP settings.
+IPAM simplifies and automates the administration of many tasks involved in IP space management, including configuring DNS (Domain Name System) and DHCP (Dynamic Host Configuration Protocol) settings.

 An IPAM solution lets administrators keep up-to-date records of IP assignments and available addresses.
 Records might include:

 - Size and users of subnets currently in use

 - Status for each IP address

 Why is IPAM necessary?